 After handicapping silliness, 3rd behind New England buddies

 and USA team pilots Phil Gaisford and Bob Fletcher.

 SSA 2020 Seniors Day 2 score

 You'll enjoy the straight-ahead climbs (slide cursor across climbs and watch position on map)!

 Just before launch Day 3, I extended and ran the engine and verified everything AOK, then stowed it and took a tow.
 At 500 feet I flipped the gear-retract switch.
 Nothing happened (other than the cute animation on screen).
 No noises, no gear retract.
 Towed to 2k and then climbed to altitude to debug.
 Repeat, power-cycle and try again, nothing.
 Try to extend engine pylon, nothing.

 Complete hydraulics failure.
 Again.
 This was just as the pandemic was starting...
 Withdrew from the contest and returned home to Boston...

 A couple months later I put in in the shop, and hydraulics were working again!
 Something intermittent worked after driving 1500 miles back from Florida, no doubt it got a good shaking over our 3rd-world highways.

 Pulled the electric motor driving hydraulics out.
 Brushes were severely worn, with brush leads binding.
 Looked like the cause of failure, and manufacturer said from photos it absolutely needed a rebuild, so I sent it off to the motor manufacturer.
 Some months later it reappeared all nice and shiny, however...

 A brushed DC electric motor like this has a big inrush current before it gets up to speed.
 Motor manufacturer advised me the inrush current would be higher with a new/rebuilt motor.
-I measured the inrush at 85A some years back, thought I'd better check.
+I measured the inrush at 85A some years back, thought I'd better check (using a 12v car battery).
 Yikes!!
 200 Amps !!